 Emmanuel Catholic College is seeking relief Education Assistants.

 An Education Assistant in a Catholic School supports the teaching and learning of students through assisting the teacher in delivering planned education programmes and encouraging a supportive and inclusive learning environment.

 Emmanuel Catholic College is seeking expression of interest from suitably qualified teachers who would like to be added to the relief pool for 2022.
 The ability to teach in various learning areas and a willingness to teach outside their major learning area would be considered advantageous.

-Emmanuel Catholic College is a smoke free environment.
+Emmanuel Catholic College is seeking a Trainee in Sport and HPE.

 The conditions and entitlements of staff working in Catholic schools are specified in Enterprise Bargaining Agreements (EBAs).
 These EBAs can be found on the following site: http://internet.ceo.wa.edu.au/Employment/Pages/Workforce-Relations.aspx

 On 14 March 2014, a new Privacy Legislation called Australian Privacy Principals came into force.
 This legislation covers private sector organisations who hold or collect personal information or sensitive information.

 The following Collection Notice outlines the collection, use and disclosure of personal information collected from applicants seeking employment at Emmanuel Catholic College.

 1. In applying for a position you will be providing Emmanuel Catholic College with personal information.